 Additionally, and due to the WDB's extensive and innovative partnerships, the WDB has been able to assist it's WIOA Title I Career Service Providers diversify their funding streams and leverage their WDB WIOA funding.
-The WDB has approved trainings on the LTPL that are eligible by for funding through non-WIOA funding sources approved by the WDB.
-Policies are being created for every new funding source, as the funding sources are available.
-The WDB's goal is to allow customers the opportunity to access a variety of training providers, through consumer choice federal regulations, that best meets the needs of the customers individual needs.
+The WDB has approved trainings on the LTPL that are eligible for funding through non-WIOA funding sources approved and distributed by the WDB.
+This includes funding granted to the WDB from MD DOL that aren't WIOA.
+Policies are being created for every new funding source, as the funding sources are available, and all training providers applying to have their courses included on the LTPL will have to respond to an Occupational Skills Training Provider RFP.
+The WDB's goal is to allow customers the opportunity to access a variety of services and training providers, through consumer choice federal regulations, that best meets the needs of the customers individual needs.
 WIOA Title I Career Service Providers consistently ensure customers are accessing all funding sources to best leverage and maximize WIOA funds.
 Guidance is regularly posted on the WDB website to ensure providers and customers are aware of the many training options, including financial aid (as applicable).

 The WDB's goal is to create a customer report for customer feedback upon completing all trainings.
 This report card will take the form of a survey which can be done online or on paper and will investigate the quality of the instruction, the actual delivery compared to the written curriculum, how well the training program prepared the customer to obtain the credential and related employment, accessibility and physical condition of the facility.
 The feedback will be brought to the attention of the WDB and training vendor with a goal that the feedback will facilitate ongoing improvement of the training provider.
-Unfortunately, and as stated above, the local area has a depth of quality training providers and in the past the WDB has had issues with trainings included on the ETPL.
-For this reason, the WDB has reserved the right to negotiate additional performance benchmark and standards around credential, service provision, and job placement for training providers.
-If a vendor fails to meet benchmarks, they are not considered an eligible provider for the local area.
+Unfortunately, and as stated above, the local area has a lack of quality training providers and in the past the WDB has had issues with trainings included on the ETPL.
+For this reason, the WDB has reserved the right to negotiate additional performance benchmark and standards around credential, service provision, job placement for training providers, and create a WDB Local ETPL.
+If a vendor fails to meet the benchmarks set forth by the WDB, the WDB reserves the right to deny a training provider eligible for the WDB Local ETPL, if enacted by the WDB.

-The Administrative Division of EPG is responsible for ensuring that contracted service providers are adhering to all applicable laws, rules, regulations, and policies governing programs administered on behalf of the WDB and EPG.
+The Administrative Division of EPG is responsible for ensuring that all contracted service providers, training and career, are adhering to all applicable laws, rules, regulations, and policies governing programs administered on behalf of the WDB and EPG.
 EPG's plan for administering sub-recipient monitoring includes the following:

-- Fiscal, financial system and programmatic reviews of service provider agencies to determine their compliance with federal and state regulations, the executed contract policies and procedures, and generally accepted accounting principles and practices - Reviews service provider independent audit reports to identify findings, follow up on resolving findings and submitting a corrective action plan to ensure compliance with federal audit guidelines. - Monitoring service provider contracts with EPG to ensure acceptable performance and compliance with contract provisions - Conducting performance assessments of service provider agencies to determine their compliance with EPG policies and procedures, and related state and federal rules and regulations - Reviewing EPG policies and procedures for consistency with applicable local, federal and state rules and regulations related to each funding source. - Conducting performance measures reviews of training vendors

-(E) A description of how the Local Board will facilitate access to services provided through the American Job Center delivery system, including in remote areas, through the use of technology and through other means.
+- Fiscal, financial system and programmatic reviews of service provider agencies to determine their compliance with federal and state regulations, the executed contract policies and procedures, and generally accepted accounting principles and practices - Reviews service provider independent audit reports to identify findings, follow up on resolving findings and submitting a corrective action plan to ensure compliance with federal audit guidelines. - Monitoring service provider contracts with EPG to ensure acceptable performance and compliance with contract provisions - Conducting performance assessments of service provider agencies to determine their compliance with EPG policies and procedures, and related state and federal rules and regulations - Reviewing EPG policies and procedures for consistency with applicable local, federal and state rules and regulations related to each funding source. - Conducting performance measures reviews of training vendors - (E) A description of how the Local Board will facilitate access to services provided through the American Job Center delivery system, including in remote areas, through the use of technology and through other means.